TimWillebrands/setup-c3/README.md

 ```

 ## Thanks
-Based on the work of this repo: [https://github.com/mlugg/setup-zig](setup-zig)
+Based on the work of this repo: [mrlugg's setup-zig](https://github.com/mlugg/setup-zig)